How Much Car Can I Afford? What the Calculators Won’t Tell You | YNAB

 That means you won’t be spending any money from that category.
 Do not move the money out of there!
 Hands off!
 No spending or moving for three months!
 Pretend these are real car payment dollars going out the door.

-Just keep on budgeting!
+Just keep on assigning!
 Add $400 to that category for three months.
 At the end of the three months, you’ll have $1,200.

 Do You Want to Keep Doing That for Five Years?